jeff-ws/temoa/README.md

 accommodate build/no-build decisions made per iteration to ensure follow-on models are well built.
 ### MGA (Modeling to Generate Alternatives)
 An iterative solving process to explore near cost-optimal solutions.
 See the documentation on this mode.
+### SVMGA (Single Vector MGA)
+A sequence of 2 model solves that establishes a base optimal cost, then relaxes the cost then minimizes an alternate unweighted objective function comprised of variables associated with labels selected in lists in the config file.
 ### Method of Morris
 A limited sensitivity analysis of user-selected variables using a Method of Morris approach.
 See the documentation on this mode.